nelsoft-easyshop/react-serverside-renderer/README.md

  }
 ```

-D. Create a `Gruntfile.js` at the root of the application and add the following webpack block:
+E. Create a `Gruntfile.js` at the root of the application and add the following webpack block:

 ```
 var path = require('path');